ism-dme/lm-vs/documentation/lilypond.md

 [Frescobaldi](https://frescobaldi.org) is arguably the most comprehensive editing environment for working with LilyPond.
 While not technically a requirement it is *strongly* recommended to be used for editing the Leopold Mozart edition.

+### Main Program

+Frescobaldi can be obtained from its [download page](https://frescobaldi.org/download) or through [Github](https://frescobaldi.org/download) where a [Wiki](https://github.com/frescobaldi/frescobaldi/wiki) describes (from-current-master-) installation on various operating systems.

+### Leopold Mozart Extension

 The main and most important feature is the Extension API added in Frescobaldi 3.1, which allows to load a custom extension written for the management of the large number of examples in the edition.

-Frescobaldi can be obtained from its [download page](https://frescobaldi.org/download) or through [Github](https://frescobaldi.org/download) where a [Wiki](https://github.com/frescobaldi/frescobaldi/wiki) describes (from-current-master-) installation on various operating systems.

 # File Organization Overview